-Note that, regardless of the path chosen or the measures selected, the Mandatory Requirements for All Certified Multifamily Buildings in Exhibit 2 are also required and impose certain constraints on the efficiency measures selected (e.g., insulation levels, insulation installation quality, window performance, duct leakage).
+Note that, regardless of the path chosen or the measures selected, the Mandatory Requirements for All Certified Multifamily Projects in Exhibit 2 are also required and impose certain constraints on the efficiency measures selected (e.g., insulation levels, insulation installation quality, window performance, duct leakage).

-- 3. Upon completion of design, for whole-building modeling buildings, specific documentation is submitted to an MRO for their review and approval as described in Exhibit 5.
-EPA strongly recommends submitting documentation before construction; however, Raters may choose to submit the design documentation at final certification.
-MROs may choose to implement alternative design review requirements. - 4.
+- 3. Upon completion of design, for whole-building modeling projects, specific documentation is submitted to an MRO for their review and approval.
+These documents include the California Compliance Report; the Multifamily Workbook, with applicable portions completed; the Rater Design Review Checklist, unless included in the Multifamily Workbook; the HVAC Design Report; construction documents, and either the modeling file or input and output files.
+For multifamily projects with multiple buildings, each building must demonstrate compliance with the program requirements, but can be documented using one Multifamily Workbook and one HVAC Design Report per project.
+MROs may choose to implement alternative design review requirements.
+EPA strongly recommends submitting documentation before construction; however, project teams may choose to submit the design documentation with the As-Built Submittal.
+For the Excel-based Multifamily Workbook, while Partners are encouraged to always use the newest version available online, unless otherwise specified, file updates between Program revisions will not be required.
+After a Program revision, project teams will be required to use the updated Workbook based on the enforcement timeline set for the revision. - 4.
 Upon completion of design, multifamily buildings may be eligible for the Designed to Earn the ENERGY STAR designation.
-To earn this optional additional designation, follow the guidance available at www.energystar.gov/mfdees. - 5.
-Construct the building using the measures selected in Step 2 and the Mandatory Requirements for All Certified Multifamily Buildings, Exhibit 2. - 6.
+To earn this optional additional designation, follow the guidance available at www.energystar.gov/mfdees. - Construct the building using the measures selected in Step 2 and the Mandatory Requirements for All Certified Multifamily Projects, Exhibit 2. - 6.
 Using a Rater, verify that all requirements have been met in accordance with the Mandatory Requirements for All Certified Multifamily Buildings and with Data Input requirements and with On-Site Inspection Procedures for California HERS Ratings.
-6 For modular multifamily buildings, a Rater must verify any requirement in the plant not able to be verified on-site because a feature will be concealed prior to shipment.
-9
+6 For modular homes, a Rater must verify any requirement in the plant not able to be verified on-site because a feature will be concealed prior to shipment.

-The Rater must review all items on the National Rater checklists for the whole building.
+The Rater must review all items on the National Rater checklists.
 Raters are expected to use their experience and discretion to verify that the overall intent of each inspection checklist item has been met (i.e., identifying major defects that undermine the intent of the checklist item versus identifying minor defects that the Rater may deem acceptable).

 In the event that a Rater finds an item that is inconsistent with the intent of the checklists, the building cannot earn the ENERGY STAR until the item is corrected.
 If correction of the item is not possible, the building cannot earn the ENERGY STAR and individual units in the multifamily building also cannot be certified.
 In the event that an item on a National Rater checklist cannot be inspected by the Rater, the building also cannot earn the ENERGY STAR.
 The only exceptions to this rule are in the Thermal Enclosure System Section of the National Rater Field Checklist, where the builder may assume responsibility for verifying a maximum of eight items and the sections of the National Rater Field Checklist where a Licensed Professional may assume responsibility for verifying the specified items.
 A Licensed Professional must be a Professional Engineer or Registered Architect in good standing and possess a current license.
 This option shall only be used at the discretion of the Rater.
-When exercised, the builder's and/or Licensed Professionals' responsibility will be formally acknowledged by the builder and/or Licensed Professional signing the checklist for the item(s) that they verified
+When exercised, the builder's and/or Licensed Professionals' responsibility will be formally acknowledged by the builder and/or Licensed Professional signing the checklist for the item(s) that they verified.